jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 of global CISOs say the
 current economic downturn
 has negatively impacted
-their organizations
+their organization’s
 cybersecurity budget.
 58%
 It is imperative to have alignment with leadership on the need to provide resources that maintain a robust cybersecurity program, even when dealing with a difficult business climate.
-Our adversaries do not stop in an economic downturnon the contrary, they step up their efforts knowing that organizations may put fewer resources into their defenses.
+Our adversaries do not stop in an economic downturn—on the contrary, they step up their efforts knowing that organizations may put fewer resources into their defenses.
 Maintaining solid cybersecurity protections is always paramount because the threat landscape will only continue to expand.
+“
+”
 Juan Gomez\-Sanchez, Global Chief Information
 Security Officer, Whirlpool Corporation
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 15
-Chapter 5: Boards and CISOsCloser to the Same PageThe issue of CISO and board member alignment is not new.
-But as the CISO role takes on greater influence, board\-level interactions are more frequentand relations appear to be improving as a result.
+Chapter 5: Boards and CISOs—Closer to the Same Page

+The issue of CISO and board member alignment is not new.
+But as the CISO role takes on greater influence, board\-level interactions are more frequent—and relations appear to be improving as a result.
 A little under two\-thirds (62%) of CISOs agree that their board sees eye to eye with them on cybersecurity issues.
-Thats up from 59% in 2021 and 51% in 2022\.
+That’s up from 59% in 2021 and 51% in 2022\.
 For their part, board members are even more positive about the relationship, with 69% feeling the same way.
-As CISOs feel more at risk of a cyber attack and less prepared to cope with the consequences, they are beginning to feel more in tune with their boardsan encouraging sign.
+As CISOs feel more at risk of a cyber attack and less prepared to cope with the consequences, they are beginning to feel more in tune with their boards—an encouraging sign.
 Both, no doubt, hope this trend can continue.
 And perhaps the slight drop in perceived positive relations in 2022 was little more than late\-pandemic stress and strain.
 Percentage of CISOs by industry who agree their board sees eye to eye with them on the issue of cybersecurity.
 Even though relations are burgeoning, a slight disconnect remains around the consequences of a cyber attack.
-Based on their interactions, CISOs believe their boards greatest concerns to be:
+Based on their interactions, CISOs believe their boards’ greatest concerns to be:
-Reputational damage (36%)
+• Reputational damage (36%)
-Impact on business valuation (36%)
+• Impact on business valuation (36%)
-Loss of current customers (36%)
+• Loss of current customers (36%)
 While all of these concerns are valid, they are slightly out of step with the top real\-world impacts of data loss:
-Operational downtime and data recovery (38%)
+• Operational downtime and data recovery (38%)
-Financial loss (33%)
+• Financial loss (33%)
-Regulatory sanctions (33%)
+• Regulatory sanctions (33%)
 That said, many of the concerns held by CISOs and board members are interlinked.
 Operational downtime leads to reputational damage, impact on business valuation and loss of customers.
 Retail